PaloAltoNetworks/terraform-aws-vmseries-modules/README.md

 The compatibility with Terraform is defined individually per each module.
 In general, expect the earliest compatible Terraform version to be 0.13.7 across most of the modules.

+## Roadmap

+We are maintaining a [public roadmap](https://github.com/orgs/PaloAltoNetworks/projects/33/views/1) to help users understand when we will release new features, bug fixes and enhancements.

 ## Versioning

 These modules follow the principles of [Semantic Versioning](http://semver.org/).
 You can find each new release,